 Founded in 1955, The Hills Garden Club of Wellesley was created to generate interest in the science and art of gardening and to stimulate the promotion of civic beauty through horticulture and conservation.
-The club’s main civic project is the preservation and maintenance of Elm Park/Clock Tower Park located at 301 Washington St. The park is on the National Register of Historic Places.
-The club members have spent summers weeding the beds, helping with fall clean-up as well as annually planting the tulip and daffodil bulbs we are currently enjoying.
+The Club’s main civic project is the preservation and enhancement of Elm Park/Clock Tower Park located at 301 Washington Street.
+The park is on the National Register of Historic Places.

-Through many fundraising projects over the years, the club has periodically contributed to a number of significant landscape projects.
-The club has replaced the park’s elm trees, added shrubs and created a brick-paved seating area.
-The club's 2015 Garden Tour raised enough funds for yet another significant project.
-Working with the Town of Wellesley and Landscape Planner Cricket Vlaas, the fall of 2019 saw the installation and completion of the labyrinth located at the west end of the park.
+Through many fundraising projects over the years, the Club has periodically contributed to a number of significant landscape projects.
+The Club has replaced the park’s elm trees, added shrubs and created a brick-paved seating area.
+The Club's 2015 Garden Tour raised enough funds for yet another significant project.
+Working with the Town of Wellesley and Landscape Planner Cricket Vlass, the fall of 2019 saw the installation and completion of the labyrinth located at the west end of the park.
 This is already being enjoyed by many of all ages.

 Recording Secretary: Sally Miller